 Dr. L. Brett Baker

-Englishman Brett Baker (B. 1973), is viewed internationally as a leading brass performer and educator.
-He is passionate about encouraging composers to write pioneering new repertoire being one of the most recorded brass soloists in his genre.
+Brett Baker, is viewed internationally as a leading brass performer and educator.
+He is passionate about encouraging composers to write pioneering new repertoire and is one of the most recorded brass soloists in his genre.
 He is the longest serving Principal Trombone in the history of the band and the longest serving soloist in the current band.

 Brett is General Manager for the Geneva Group, he continues to be an ambassador for Michael Rath Brass Instruments.
 He was Festival Director of both the Singapore and Thailand Low Brass Festivals (2013-2017) and is a Past-President of the British Trombone Society (2010-2012).
 Brett has performed with singers such as Alison Goldfrapp and Hayley Westenra, trumpet soloist Alison Balsom and other world class trombone soloists including; Ian Bousfield, Wycliffe Gordon, Christian Lindberg and Joseph Alessi.

 Originally from the Forest of Dean, Gloucestershire, Brett studied at the University of Salford, simultaneously joining the Fairey Band, conducted by Major Peter Parkes in 1992.
 He had many contest successes including an historic treble in 1993/4.
 At Salford he was taught by Professor David King, whilst also studying for a degree in Business Economics.
 In 2000 he was invited to join the Black Dyke Band by Professor Nicholas Childs, achieving enviable contest successes.
 Now as well as a performance schedule of 60 concerts a year, Brett enjoys presenting workshops, specialising in solo performance and band training.
 His research includes trombone solo repertoire, trombone instrument design through modular assembly and the psychology of performance.
 He was Programme leader at the University of Salford Musical Arts degree from 2013-2019.